 The Housing Development Fund has established an irrevocable trust to accumulate and invest future retiree health contributions based on the calculated Annual Required Contribution amount per GASB 45.
 Assets set aside for these costs are on deposit in the trust and the Housing Development Fund is making its annual required contribution.
 The Housing Development Fund's most recent actuarial study is as of January 1, 2013.
 Based on this study, the assets set aside by the Housing Development Fund's management at December 31, 2012 are such that there is a \$1,398,000 unfunded liability.
-The Fund intends to fully fund this liability over the next five fiscal years.
+The Housing Development Fund intends to fully fund this liability over the next five fiscal years, beginning with the fiscal year 2015 operating budget.